 Kandy is a Sri Lankan city perched atop a plateau surrounded by giant green hills.
-It is a destination famed for its serene beauty.
+It is a destination famed for its serene beauty and is located in one of the cheapest countries to visit as a tourist in Asia.
 However, I must say that modern advancements have bruised Kandy's charm a little bit.

-Kandy is a landlocked region located in the Central Province of Sri Lanka - about 3 hours south of Polonnaruwa - that you shouldn't miss visiting.
+Kandy is a landlocked region located in the Central Province of Sri Lanka - about 3 hours south of Polonnaruwa, with Mirissa even further south - that you shouldn't miss visiting.
 It bears many historical tales of both pride and pain as one of the strongest kingdoms in the country and the last one to fall under the reign of foreign invasion.

 Otherwise known as the Temple of the Sacred Tooth Relic, Dalada Maligawa is a place of utmost importance to the Buddhists in the country as it houses a sacred tooth of Lord Buddha.